 “Doesn’t life punish us enough?
 Doesn’t it?
 Why should we hurt each other?
 We’ve no right to be cruel.
 If I’m certain of anything, it’s of that.”

-He then points out she has spoken too much, knocked over glass, and she’s tired and should go to bed.
+He then points out (his perceptions) her faults.
+He tells her she has spoken too much, knocked over glass, and she’s tired and should go to bed.
 This seems like he’s treating her like a child, and it is unclear what his reasons are for dismissing her passionate argument.
 Is it because she is a woman (after all he was keen on “man talk”) or has her thoughts on this matter shaken him.

-Horfield calls this his “duty”) and the powerlessness that one has to change this (he’s emphatic this is his role as a judge).
+Horfield calls this his “duty” as judge.
+He talks of the powerlessness that one has to change this and he’s emphatic this is part of his role as a judge.
 It is apparent that the thought of her husband in advocating hanging instead of a custodial sentence frightens her, as the younger Lord Horfield was a more benevolent man.

-However the story behind the scenes of The Paradine Case is a interesting one.
+However, the story behind the scenes of The Paradine Case is a interesting one.
 The opening credits credit this film to O’Selznick as the film’s producer and the screenplay writer (of the Robert Hichens novel).
 It’s widely reported O’Selznick wrote and rewrote this screenplay whilst the movie was being made (even after scenes were filmed, this adding to the film’s budget).

-O’ Selznick also – as studio head – chose the leading cast, with only Ann Todd, Hitchcock’s casting choice as Gaye.
+O’ Selznick also – as studio head – chose the leading cast, with only Ann Todd, Hitchcock’s casting choice as Gaye remaining.
 The choices of Valli, Peck and Jourdan were all different to Hitchcock’s preferences, with Hitchcock advocating Ingrid Bergman (or Greta Garbo) as Mrs Paradine, Sir Laurence Olivier or Ronald Colman as Anthony Keane and Robert Newton as LaTour.

-It would be interesting to compare the interpretation of events and to see the different creative approaches to staging of this source material.
-As with this version. we only can imagine how Hitchcock and Reville had envisaged this film plot and it’s execution.
+It would be interesting to compare the two versions.
+As with this film version we only can imagine how Hitchcock and Reville had envisaged this film plot and it’s execution.
 This from piecing the evidence together from Reville’s screenplay, and Hitchcock’s written notes and spoken interviews on this film.
-However its reported many of these cut scenes were accidentally destroyed, so we’ll never see how the Hitchcock’s would have had their day in Court.
+However it’s reported many of these cut scenes were accidentally destroyed, so we’ll never see how the Hitchcock’s would have had their day in Court.